-- 9.1 Grievance The term "grievance" as used in this Article refers to a written allegation by an employee that there has been a violation, misapplication, or misinterpretation of a specific term(s) of this Agreement. - 9.2 Grievant The term "grievant as used in this Article refers to a: - a. permanent employee(s); - b. probationary employee(s); - c. apprentice employee; - d. temporary employee(s) employed at least thirty (30) consecutive days immediately prior to the event giving rise to the grievance; and - e. limited hourly employee(s) beginning thirty (30) days after appointment who alleges in a grievance that he/she has been directly wronged by the alleged violation, misapplication, or misinterpretation of the specific term of this Agreement.

-The term "grievant" as used in this Article may refer to the Union when alleging a violation of union rights as provided for in this Agreement.
+- 9.1 Grievance The term "grievance" as used in this Article refers to a written allegation by an employee that there has been a violation, misapplication, or misinterpretation of a specific term(s) of this Agreement. - 9.2 Grievant The term "grievant as used in this Article refers to a: - a. permanent employee(s); - b. probationary employee(s); - c. apprentice employee; - d. temporary employee(s) employed at least thirty (30) consecutive days immediately prior to the event giving rise to the grievance; and - e. limited hourly employee(s) beginning thirty (30) days after appointment who alleges in a grievance that he/she has been directly wronged by the alleged violation, misapplication, or misinterpretation of the specific term of this Agreement. - f.
+The term "grievant," as used in this Article, may refer to the Union when alleging a violation, misapplication, or misinterpretation of a specific term(s) of this Agreement.
+When SETC is the grievant, it shall not file grievances where the unit member has provided a written notification that they do not wish to pursue an individual grievance.
+This provision shall not prohibit the Union from filing grievances that allege a violation, misinterpretation or misapplication of the Agreement which impact employees who may object to the grievance.
+However, in such a situation, the Union will not seek a remedy for any employee who provides written notification that they do not wish to be included in the terms of any subsequent settlement or arbitration award. - 9.3 Immediate Supervisor The term "immediate supervisor" as used in this Article refers to the appropriate non-bargaining unit supervisory or management person to whom the employee is accountable.

-- 9.3 Immediate Supervisor The term "immediate supervisor" as used in this Article refers to the appropriate non-bargaining unit supervisory or management person to whom the employee is accountable. - 9.4 Representative The term "representative" as used in this Article shall be an employee or representative of the Union who at the grievant's request may be present at Levels I through IV.
-Representation of the employee at Level V shall be by a Union Representative only. - 9.5 Respond and File The terms "respond" and "file" as used in this Agreement refer to personal delivery or deposit in the U. S. mail or transmittal by facsimile or electronic mail. - a.
+- 9.4 Representative The term "representative" as used in this Article shall be an employee or representative of the Union who at the grievant's request may be present at Levels I through III, or appear telephonically.
+Representation of the employee at Level IV shall be by a Union Representative only. - 9.5 Respond and File The terms "respond" and "file" as used in this Agreement refer to personal delivery or deposit in the U. S. mail or transmittal by facsimile or electronic mail.
+The University and SETC shall endeavor to use email whenever practicable. - a.
 If mail delivery is used, it shall be by certified, return receipt requested mail and the date mailed shall establish the date of response or filing.
 If personal delivery is used, the calendar date of delivery shall establish the date of response or filing. - b.
 If facsimile transmittal is used either to file or respond to a grievance, the facsimile transmittal cover letter must be returned and shall include the signature of the receiving party acknowledging receipt as well as the date of receipt.
 A response or filing shall not be considered accomplished in the absence of such date and signature on the cover letter. - c.
-If electronic mail is used, the receiving party must respond acknowledging receipt and date of receipt of the electronic mail transmission. - d.
+The University and SETC also will endeavor to acknowledge time-sensitive email communications whenever practicable. - d.
 A copy of all responses shall be concurrently served on the grievant's representative.
-If the grievant has not provided a facsimile number, the grievant may be served by U.S. mail.
+If the grievant has not provided a facsimile number, the grievant may be served by U.S. mail or email.

-Level I - Informal Review
+Optional Informal Review